 Russian President Medvedev Inaugurates the First LNG Plant in Russia.

-The LNG plant is the heart of the Sakhalin II Project, one of the largest integrated oil and gas projects in the world.
+The LNG plant is the heart of the Sakhalin 2 project, one of the largest integrated oil and gas projects in the world.

-The innovative and challenging Sakhalin II construction is near completion, and a new major energy source is now coming onstream.
-The infrastructure includes three offshore platforms, an onshore processing facility, 300 km of offshore pipelines and 1600 kms of onshore pipelines, an oil export facility and the LNG plant.
+The innovative and challenging Sakhalin 2 construction is near completion, and a new major energy source is now coming onstream.
+The infrastructure includes three offshore platforms, an onshore processing facility, 300 km of offshore pipelines and 1600 km of onshore pipelines, an oil export facility and the LNG plant.